Martín Arzola Ortega: Death

-At 16:20 hours on 31 July 2019, Arzola Ortega was killed by gunmen inside a Carl's Jr. restaurant in the Plaza Galerías mall in Zapopan.
-According to police reports, two assailants went inside the restaurant to kill Arzola Ortega, who was eating with his aunt and nephew.
+At 16:20 hours on 31 July 2019, Arzola Ortega was killed inside a Carl's Jr. restaurant in the Plaza Galerías mall in Zapopan.
+According to preliminary police reports, two assailants went inside the restaurant to kill Arzola Ortega, who was eating with his aunt and nephew.
 After killing him, one of the gunmen began shooting at the rest of the people inside the restaurant.
 The customers took cover under the tables while the gunmen shot at them.
 Several people were wounded in the attack.

 María Luisa Aguirre Solís, the wife of Governor of Nayarit Antonio Echevarría García, was coincidentally eating with her two children in the same restaurant.
 When the shootout began, her bodyguards responded to the attack and killed one of the assailants.
-Jalisco authorities stated that the bodyguards killed the assailants to protect the lives of the people inside the restaurant.
+Jalisco authorities stated that the bodyguards killed the shooter to protect the lives of the people inside the restaurant.
 The following morning, a lady who identified as Arzola Ortega's wife reclaimed the body at the Forensic Medical Services (SEMEFO).
 She confirmed that Arzola Ortega was 42 years old.
-The other person who was killed at the scene remained unidentified; he was not carrying any identification and no family members came forward to claim his corpse.
+The assailant who was killed at the scene remained unidentified for several days since he was not carrying any identification.
 Jalisco's security coordinator Macedonio Salomón Támez Guajardo told the press that law enforcement officers were on alert for any possible violent reactions from organized crime groups.

+On 9 August, Jalisco state authorities confirmed that the suspect killed in the incident had been identified as Bryan Alexander, a 17-year-old hitman employed by the CJNG, and that he was responsible for Arzola Ortega's murder.
+He was positively identified by his mother, who confirmed his identity to law enforcement.